LATINO ALUMNI ASSOCIATION OF COLUMBIA UNIVERSITY

 CONSTITUTION AND BY-LAWS

 This association shall be known as the Latino Alumni Association of Columbia University, hereinafter referred to as “LAACU”.
-The word “alumni” as used hereinafter shall be understood to include both men and women.
+The word “Latino” and “alumni” as used hereinafter shall be understood to include the full Diversity, Equity, Inclusion and Belonging spectrum of gender identities .
 The principal office of LAACU shall be in the City of New York, County of New York, State of New York.

 Statement of Purpose and Objectives

-The purpose of LAACU is to foster the development and presence of Columbia University’s Latino Alumni community.
+The purpose of LAACU is to foster the development, presence, and belonging of Columbia University’s Latino Alumni community.
 The objectives of LAACU include, but are not limit to, achieving the following goals:

 (A) Promote and facilitate the interest and activities of Latino Alumni;